dupuy/reliabot/README.md

 > command.

 The [pre‑commit documentation][9] has detailed instructions for installing and configuring `pre‑commit`.
-Once you have:
+After you:

-1. installed `pre‑commit`,
+1. install `pre‑commit`,

-2. added a `.pre‑commit-config.yaml` configuration, for example by running:
+2. add a `.pre‑commit-config.yaml` configuration, for example by running:

    ```shell
    pre-commit sample-config > .pre-commit-config.yaml